ithinksodigital/itswebsite/content/posts/2020-building-static-website-using-hugo.md

 This is what you can read on Hugo's website.
 What is the most important it this tool?
 You don't need to have any special coding skills!
 Still interesting?
 Good!
 Let's start.

 The easiest way to install Hugo on MacOS/ Linux is using Homebrew or Choco if you are using Windows.
-To start just open your favoutire termial and type:
+To start just open your favourite terminal and call: